 The Louisville Regional Science and Engineering Fair is an annual science and engineering fair held in Louisville, Kentucky.
 Students in grades 6-12 from 52 Kentucky counties may enter the fair.

 In addition to winning trophies, cash and other awards, top Junior winners are nominated to enter the national Broadcom MASTERS competition.
-Top Senior winners win a trip to compete in the International Science and Engineering Fair.
+Top Senior winners are promoted to compete in the International Science and Engineering Fair.

 The mission of the Louisville Regional Science & Engineering Fair (LRSEF) is to awaken, promote, and recognize science and engineering talent among our area’s youth and act as a catalyst to promote science and engineering throughout Kentucky.

 Students in grades 6 through 12 may register for the annual LRSEF as a result of being selected as a winning project at their school or county science fairs.
 IF NO locally accessible fair is held, any student in public, private or home school may register directly for LRSEF with the support of their teachers.

 Purpose and Counties Served

 The primary purpose of LRSEF is to host an annual science and engineering fair for students in grades 6 through 12 from 52 Kentucky counties (listed below).

 - Louisville Metro Region (15 counties): Anderson, Boyle, Bullitt, Hardin, Jefferson*, Larue, Marion, Meade, Mercer, Nelson, Oldham, Shelby, Spencer, Taylor and Washington.

 - Southern Region (13 counties): Allen, Barren, Butler, Edmondson, Grayson, Green, Hart, Logan, Metcalf, Monroe, Simpson, Todd and Warren.